-All high risk species or invasive non-native species recorded during the baseline survey and during on-going monitoring will be reported to the Marine Invasive Non-Native Species: Scottish Working Group and to the GB Non-Native Species Secretariat.
+All high-risk species or invasive non-native species recorded during the baseline survey and during on-going monitoring will be reported to the Marine Invasive Non-Native Species: Scottish Working Group and to the GB Non-Native Species Secretariat.
 Other non-native species will be reported through the Orkney Biodiversity Records Centre (OBRC) and AquaNIS.
-The OBRC then submits records of other non-native species to the NBN network.
+The OBRC then submits the records to the NBN network.